-- 1. Personal leave days shall require no explanation; however, prior notification of absence for personal leave may be requested by principal/supervisor. - 2.
+- require the filling out of request forms or approval forms.
+Personal leave is not vacation and is not used to extend breaks such as winter or spring break. - 2.
 In emergency situations, written notification of personal leave may be requested after the leave has been taken.
 It is understood that the teacher will assume the responsibility in such an emergency of notifying the principal/supervisor at the earliest possible time of the absence. - B. Religious Observance: Teachers may use four (4) days of leave per school year for religious observances.
 Prior notification of absence for religious observance may be requested by principal/supervisor.